 “I’m looking to improve in terms of the quality of the journalism, the quantity of the journalism, but also in the paper’s geographical reach.”
 He continues.

 “I want a wider coverage of what’s happening in Brazil.
-So one of the first things that will be addressed is that São Paulo will immediately become as important as Rio de Janeiro.
+So one of the first things that will be addressed is that São Paulo will become as important as Rio de Janeiro.
 And also places like Florianópolis, which has a very exciting and growing expatriate community, will start to get more coverage.”
 He says.

 “I will be in Brazil for the next couple of years, if not longer.
 And within the next few months I will be moving to Rio de Janeiro.”
 Camenzind says.